UraNovic/r_fork/README.md

   - Easy access to liquidity through a competitive FX marketplace

 ## Cross-border payments
-Ripple enables banks to settle cross-border payments in real-time, with end-to-end transparency, and at lower costs.
+cbc enables banks to settle cross-border payments in real-time, with end-to-end transparency, and at lower costs.
 Banks can provide liquidity for FX themselves or source it from third parties.